Road signs in Malaysia: Motorcycle lane

 Malaysian motorcycle lane signs are blue.

 Expressway signs

 Expressway signs have a green background.
 If the sign is not located on an expressway but is leading to one, it will have a blue background with green box in it.

 Old format expressway signs

-Outdated signs that are no longer in use.
+Outdated sign designs that are no longer in use.

 Non-tolled Federal, State and Municipal Roads

 Malaysian road signs are blue and used for federal, state and municipal roads.